 The Run Down

 If you’re looking for a throwback game to play this summer, check out the God of War franchise.
 God of War is an essential pastime for all mythology geeks.
 It became a breakthrough game for Playstation 2 due to its stunning graphics, cinematic storytelling, gruesome violence, and first-ever prompt battles — context-sensitive, quick time event gameplay where the player must press specific buttons on the controller after an on-screen prompt (right before Kratos executes an enemy, the player can mash the circle-button to rip their limbs off, or Helios’s head as pictured above, in true gory fashion).
 This makes the game more dramatic and allows players to vanquish enemies in awesomely gruesome ways.
 In terms of prestige, IGN, a renowned gaming and entertainment website, ranks both God of War and God of War II in its “Top 100 PS2 Games” (specifically, God of War in the top 25 and God of War II in the top 5).
 God of War and God of War II are also among the list of top-selling PS2 games with over 8 million sales, and God of War III for PS3 has sold the most games in the franchise with over 5.1 million copies.
+This is an exceptional game and that is why it has sold so many copies, other games such as minecraft are great for the whole family, and minecraft hosting is a great to download so that you can play with others!
+A game is always more fun with other people!

 God of War is an action adventure game that encompasses hack-and-slash combat, gory quick time events, and in-game puzzles.
 Each game contains numerous mythological beasts and monsters, including cyclopes, gorgons, chimeras, minotaurs, satyrs, griffins, harpies, and more.
 Additionally, Titans and Olympian deities of Greek mythology are prominent throughout the game’s narrative arc.
 Utilizing vengeance as its central theme, God of War is reputed for its epic boss battles that begin and end the game.
 Take God of War II, for example, which has the most notable opening in the series; after Kratos becomes the new God of War, he decides to wage war against Crete with his Spartan army.
 Zeus intervenes by animating the reimagined Colossus of Rhodes to stop Kratos.
 The player then must battle a bronze statue as immense as the Statue of Liberty to advance through the game.